intel/llvm-test-suite/SYCL/README.md

    added to test environment.
 Can be also set by LIT_EXTRA_ENVIRONMENT variable in cmake.
- * **sycl_rt_library_dir** - the directory containing SYCL libraries to be used for SYCL applications execution.
+ * **sycl_rt_library_dir** - the directory containing SYCL libraries to be used for SYCL tests execution.
 This parameter can be used to verify SYCL compiler and runtime cross-build compatibility.

 # LIT features which can be used to configure test execution:
  * **windows**, **linux** - host OS;